 Uncanny X-Men issue 388: The Muir Island facility is totalled.

 X-Men issue 108: Moira Mactaggert passes on, despite the best efforts of the X-Men.
 And Senator Kelly is murdered by a human.

 Wham Line: Issue 101, courtesy of Jean Grey, who it should be noted is supposed to be dead: "Hear me, X-Men!
 No longer am I the woman you knew!
 I am fire!
 And life incarnate!
 Now and forever — I AM PHOENIX!"

 Taken to extreme lengths with everyone's reaction to finding out Scott assembled the X-Force, a black ops team with the most dangerous mutants to go and kill the X-Men's most deadly enemies who could possibly erradicate the last of the mutants.
-What they (and sadly some fans) fail to notice is that that is exactly what has prevented every last mutant on earth from being eradicated.
-Note that the second that Bastion and the Purifiers are defeated, Scott disbands the team since they won't be up against anyone as dangerous as them in the meantime.

 The Worf Effect: If the writers want to show that a telepath, Eldritch Abomination, Cosmic Entity, etc. has REALLY powerful mental abilities, they have the character curbstomp Charles Xavier in a mental battle.
 Since most every telepath in the Marvel universe has gone up against him at some point, this happens a lot, to the point where Xavier's status as one of/the most powerful telepath on Earth becomes more of an Informed Ability.